 In spite of all of this (or maybe because of it; publicity is always good for sales), Dootone issued an EP in May containing "Earth Angel," "I Ain't Gonna Cry No More" (one of their original 1954 demos), "Love Will Make Your Mind Go Wild," and "Baby Let's Make Some Love."

-On May 14th, they appeared with Alan Freed at a "Command Performance Concert" at Detroit's Olympia Arena.
-This was a benefit show to fight juvenile delinquency.
+On May 14th, they appeared with Alan Freed and Hal Jackson at a "Command Performance Concert" at Detroit's Olympia Arena (a benefit show to fight juvenile delinquency).
 Also on the bill were Jimmy Ricks & the Ravens, the Charms, Dinah Washington, Ella Fitzgerald, Lionel Hampton, Erroll Garner, Betty Madigan, Lester Young, Clara Ward, Mahalia Jackson, Wild Bill Davis, Count Basie, and Al Hibbler.

 Also in May, Dootsie received a gold record for "Earth Angel."
 So did Sid Talmadge of Record Merchandising, for breaking the tune.
 The Penguins weren't even invited!

 "It Only Happens With You"/"Walkin' Down Broadway" was the next Mercury pairing, released in June.
 On July 7, the Penguins and Percy Mayfield appeared at L.A.'s 5-4 Ballroom.

 In early August they did a short tour of the Northwest with Big Boy Groves, but it looks like they went with Big Jay McNeely instead.
 They got back in time to record four more sides for Mercury on August 26th: "My Troubles Are Not At An End" (Curtis), "Devil That I See" (Dexter and Cleve), "Promises, Promises, Promises" (Dexter), and "She's Gone, Gone" (Curtis).
 "Devil" and "Promises" were issued a few days later and were reviewed the week of September 24th along with the Dreamers' "Tears In My Eyes," the Striders' "Hesitating Fool," the Counts' "I Need You Tonight," the Sparks Of Rhythm's "Don't Love You Anymore" (with Jimmy Jones on lead), the Calvanes' "Don't Take Your Love From Me," and the Keynotes' "Suddenly."